Annual renewals for 2023 are open!

 Access your member account online.

-• Enter your member registration number and password to sign into your member account.
+Enter your member registration number and password to sign into your member account.

 Login tips & troubleshooting

-• Can’t remember your member registration number?
-You can find it by looking up your name in the public registry; type it in with no spaces or symbols.
+You can find it by looking up your name in the public registry, then type the number in with no spaces or symbols.
 Or you can sign in using your primary email address.

-• Can’t remember your password?
 Click “Forgot your password?” and follow the directions, and you’ll receive an email with instructions to regain access.
 All fields are case-sensitive.

 • Use the password reset option early; your profile will be locked if you enter an incorrect password three times in a row.
 Locked profiles will need intervention from College staff to unlock them.
+You must type in your email address to request a password reset; entering your member registration number won’t work there.

 • We’re not sure why, but Hotmail addresses sometimes block our password reset emails and renewal notifications.
 If this happens to you, please contact us for help resetting your password.
-And if you have another non-Hotmail address you check frequently, please consider adding it to your member account instead.
+And if you have another non-Hotmail address you check frequently, please consider adding that to your member account instead.

-• Are you at work?
-Digital security settings at your workplace might limit which websites you can visit, or which ones can save “cookies” on your computer (i.e. small data files exchanged between your device and the website you visit).
-Without cookies, the database will seem to keep forgetting that you’re logged in, because it can’t recognize your computer from one page to the next.
+Digital security settings at your workplace might limit which websites you can visit, or affect your ability to stay signed in.
 Try using a personal device from home, or talk to your IT department.

-• Still can’t get in?
 Please double check whether you’ve clicked on the member account section of the registry portal.
 (The applicant section of the registry portal is not for renewals; that section is only for people who are applying to join NSCSW for the first time and do not have a member number yet.)

 2. Professional development inventory